domrest/TrashBot/README.md

 More documentation about `email alert ` can be found [here](./gui)
 ### `gui`
 More documentation about `gui` can be found [here](./gui)

+To get the project up and running by yourself, follow these steps:
+### Prerequisites

+### Installation

 ## Roadmap
 See the [open issues](https://github.com/domrest/ChoreBot/issues) for a list of proposed features (and known issues).